What is RBAC?

 Learn how to implement authorization in Node.js

-Then join the community of thousands of developers in the Oso Slack (including many Node devs!)
+Join the community of thousands of developers in the Oso Slack (including many Node devs!) or feel free to set up a 1x1 with an Oso engineer to learn more about RBAC in Node, Oso Cloud, or just authorization in general.
 We'd love to talk about what you're working on and answer any questions you have.